kpeeters/cadabra2/README.rst

 Mac OS X
 ~~~~~~~~

-*** There is an issue with the 'uuid' package on Homebrew which
-prevents Cadabra from building on OS X at the moment. ***

 Cadabra builds with the standard Apple compiler, but in order to
 build on OS X you need a number of packages from Homebrew (see
 http://brew.sh).
 Install these packages with::